-LGBTQ Activists Are Throwing A Fabulous Dance Party Outside Mike Pence’s House
+LGBT Activists Are Throwing A Dance Party On Mike Pence's Lawn

 I'm never one to shy away from an excuse to dance, and now, moving my feet can actually be used as a big "fuck you" to Mike Pence.